mitodl/mit-open/README.md

   is not needed.
 It's recommended that you eventually configure the site to be able to send emails.
 Those configuration steps can be found [below](#enabling-email).

-- `MITOPEN_HOSTNAME`

-  Sets the hostname required by webpack for building the frontend.
-Should likely be whatever you set the host to in your /etc/hosts or the hostname that you're accessing it from.
-Likely `od.odl.local`.

 ### Loading Data

 The MIT Open platform aggregates data from many sources.
 These data are populated by ETL (extract, transform, load) pipelines that run automatically on a regular schedule.
 Django [management commands](https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/) are also available to force the pipelines to run—particularly useful for local development.